Mercury13/unicodia/develop.md

     * There are two ways to make a block icon, SVG and programmatic.
 I’ll talk about the former, default
     * 16×16 px, scale 1.
 Put them to ``Resources/Scripts``, optimize somehow, write a new filename to ``scripts.qrc``
     * Go to UcBlocks.cpp.
 Write in ``synthIcon`` field what characters (1 or 2) you drew and how to align that picture to pixels on HiDPI
-* Data “when-when”, really optional:
+* When Unicode transitions from beta to release:
+  * Go to ``MiscFiles/RawData`` and change addresses to final ones
+  * Load data, run AutoBuilder, replace files
+  * Delete LAST cached ``Blocks.txt`` from  ``BlockExtensionHistory`` build directory
+  * Check block extension history once again
+  * Do not forget to remove ``Vfg::BETA`` flag

+# Adding really optional data Unicodia can live without
 * Placeholders for emoji: see above
 * Version texts.
 If the last version tells a story (an emergency release, a key person died, someone tried to hijack Unicode etc)…
   * Add ``Vfg::TEXT`` flag to this version
   * Write about this version in UTranslator.
 Again, original is English, the rest are translations
 * Fonts
   * Find somehow, write in ``UcData.h``/``UcFonts.cpp``
   * There are two ways to write a font, tie to script or tie to block.
 Block is stronger, and I tie to script if possible
   * Modify block icon to permanent, see above
   * Do not forget to remove ``Ifg::MISSING``
   * When you remove this flag, synthesized icon will change, too.
 Do the following.
     * Find one of your new characters OR open Terms and scroll to Versions
     * Open your new Unicode version, click a tiny “Find” 🔍 icon next to # of new characters (now it’s the only, but things may change)
     * Find your block in search results, you’ll see a SYNTHESIZED icon.
 Make sure that icon is in harmony with hand-drawn 16×16, change ``synthIcon`` field if needed
 * GlyphWiki’s placeholder of CJK fonts
   * (To be written)
 * Latin in Library
   * AutoBuilder has some sort of forget checker, and when the tofu is filled, you may write it to ``MiscFiles/library.xml`` and reduce number of forgotten characters
-* When Unicode transitions from beta to release:
-  * Go to ``MiscFiles/RawData`` and change addresses to final ones
-  * Load data, run AutoBuilder, replace files
-  * Delete LAST cached ``Blocks.txt`` from  ``BlockExtensionHistory`` build directory
-  * Check block extension history once again
-  * Do not forget to remove ``Vfg::BETA`` flag

 # Decapitalization rules
 There are several types of decapitalization rules, but the most frequent three are dictionary, idioms and exceptions.